 State authorization is a legal and regulatory term for a college’s compliance with individual statutes, regulations and rules in each state in which it operates, has a physical presence or engages in educational services, programs, or activities.
 Physical presence can mean anything from enrolling a student from another state in an online program to recruiting students at fairs or conferences.
 State authorization is different from institutional or programmatic accreditation, or approval from professional licensing boards.

 The State Authorization Reciprocity Agreement (SARA) establishes a state-level reciprocity process that will support the nation in its efforts to increase the educational attainment of its people by making state authorization: more efficient, effective and uniform in regard to necessary and reasonable standards of practice that could span states; more effective in dealing with quality and integrity issues that have arisen in some online/ distance education offerings; and less costly for states and institutions and, thereby, the students they serve.

 Peru State College is a member of SARA.
 Currently, students from any state may enroll in the College’s online programs.
 However, it may not be possible to complete certain internships, practica or other field experiences in some states.
-Additional information is available from the State Higher Education Executive Officers Association.
+Additional information on state authorization is available here.

 Professional Licensure and Practicum Programs